 Divorce Arbitration in Florida: Benefits, Costs, & Alternatives

-The benefits of an arbitrated divorce include flexibility and control, time efficiency, and privacy.
-Divorce arbitration is less expensive than traditional litigation as it is a more efficient process and requires little to no time in court.
+In Florida, divorce arbitration is less expensive than traditional litigation as it is a more efficient process and requires little to no time in court.
 The alternatives to arbitration include mediation, collaboration, and litigation.

 What Are the Benefits of Divorce Arbitration?